'My dog defends me from my abuser'

 Domestic violence is a big problem in Spain with almost four women killed by their partners every month, according to the National Statistics Institute (INE).

-In spite of numerous campaigns and government measures aimed at tackling the issue, the problem remains and many women live in constant fear of their ex partners.
+In spite of numerous campaigns and government measures aimed at tackling the issue, the problem remains and many women live in constant fear of their ex-partners.

 Now a new foundation is providing women with specially-trained guard dogs to protect them from abusive partners.